 Types of Challenges and Your Family's Response

 Usually, with a short burst of extra effort by you and by your support network, an acute challenge gets better or is solved.
-Family members rally together sacrificing time and plans to support you and each other.
+Family members rally together to support you and each other.

 For chronic challenges, the better coping response may be to understand what the loss has meant for you and your family.
 Once you determine this, try to find a way to recover the value of what was lost, rather than recovering the exact same activity.
 If you can't ski together as a family anymore, maybe you can enjoy family walks.
 If not walks, maybe scheduled family dinners or game night.
 The sharing and togetherness doesn't have to be lost, it may just take a different road to get there.
 The only way to do this is by engaging in reflective thought and open communication with your family and support group.
 Try to be proactive and creative - with the right attitude, you can solve the problems chronic challenges present.

 Managing Your COPD Together Over Time